• Partners

 3. Drag and drop your selected controller into your datasheet.
 Select your field by choosing it from a drop-down list in the settings pane on the right-hand side of the screen.

-4. When you have finished editing your datasheet press save.button.label.
+4. When you have finished editing your datasheet press Only save.

 New fields